 How long does the mediation process take?

-As a general rule, mediation is faster and less costly than proceeding with litigation.
+As a general rule, divorce mediation is faster and less costly than proceeding with litigation.
 The exact length will depend on the complexity of the issues involved, as well as the dynamics between the parties.
 On average, mediations occur over a series of two and eight sessions, spread out over three to six months.

 Do participants need attorneys?

-A mediator cannot represent either party or provide legal advice, so we always urge you to have your own review counsel (or “divorce coach”) with whom you can consult throughout the process and before signing any agreement.
+A divorce mediator cannot represent either party or provide legal advice, so we always urge you to have your own review counsel (or “divorce coach”) with whom you can consult throughout the process and before signing any agreement.
 The consulting attorney is usually a relatively small additional expense, requiring only a limited amount of billable time.

 What are the benefits of mediation?